Walmart, Inc. (WMT) CEO Doug McMillon on Q1 2021 Results - Earnings Call Transcript

 Beyond expanding assortment, we also created a pickup hour specifically for those at risk and for first responders.
 And we worked with USDA to expand the SNAP online pilot to more states.
 Walmart.com also saw a surge in demand during the quarter as customers opted for greater convenience and increased social distancing.
 The U.S. eCommerce business grew 74% in total.
 Growth in marketplace outpaced the overall business even as first-party sales were strong.

 In the U.S., we quickly rolled out ship from store and we're now temporarily fulfilling orders placed on walmart.com through about 2,500 of our stores.
 We also launched Express Delivery to provide customers the convenience of having their orders delivered to their door in under two hours.
-The Express Delivery in nearly 1,000 stores today and our goal is to be in around 2,000 stores by the end of June.
+The Express Delivery [indiscernible] nearly 1,000 stores today and our goal is to be in around 2,000 stores by the end of June.
 Our tech teams are continuing to execute.
 For example, we've launched more than 70 new or accelerated capabilities in response to the virus.
 We've done this while staying focused on core products like One app and Express Delivery, as well as building out the next gen tech stack.
 We talked to you in New York about that a bit.

 Even as we continue to drive our strategy, we're maintaining discipline.
 We're reducing expenses in areas outside of the stores and clubs, like hiring at our store level, management consulting services and of course travel.
 We're continuing to review other areas of the business for efficiency opportunities.